jship/context/README.md

 [![Build badge][]][build]

-🚧 This README is under construction and could use some love. 🚧

 This repo houses the core `context` library and libraries built on top of `context`.
 The `context` package provides thread-indexed storage around arbitrary context values.
 The interface supports nesting context